Find out what makes us such a unique institution and discover the vibrant student life that is at the heart of our community.

-Dr. Audrey Teh is a Lecturer in Molecular Immunology within the Institute for Infection and Immunity at St. George's, University of London.
-She obtained her PhD from Trinity College Dublin, Ireland and worked as a post-doctoral researcher for Professor Julian Ma, whose group was among the first to investigate the production of monoclonal antibodies in plants.
+Dr. Audrey Teh is a Lecturer in Molecular Immunology at the Institute for Infection and Immunity at St. George's, University of London.
+She earned her PhD from Trinity College Dublin, Ireland, and subsequently worked as a post-doctoral researcher with Professor Julian Ma, whose group was among the first to investigate the production of monoclonal antibodies in plants.

-A ‘pharmer’ at heart, Audrey’s favourite place to do research is the ‘Skylab’, a greenhouse facility located on the top floor of SGUL.
+A ‘pharmer’ at heart, Audrey’s favorite place to conduct research is the ‘Skylab,’ a greenhouse facility located on the top floor of SGUL.

 EU Horizon 2020